 - Keep detailed data reports of all sampling information collected

-A senior level position as an Environmental Sampling Technician will specialize in a particular environmental field and may have individuals reporting to them or manage projects.
-A senior level position will include duties such as:
+A senior-level position as an Environmental Sampling Technician typically involves specialization in a particular environmental field and may include managing individuals or projects.
+Senior duties include:

 - Take scheduled samples of particular sampling sites and keep samples clearly labeled

-- Manage sample analysis in the laboratory or send samples to be tested
+- Manage sample analysis in the laboratory or coordinate with external testing facilities

 - Record accurate sampling observations and data to provide to management

-- Provide training opportunities for staff members on procedures and health and safety
+- Provide training opportunities for staff members on procedures, health, and safety

 - Ensure regular and proper calibration on sampling and testing equipment

-- Work with a team of technicians to obtain multiple samples; deploy tasks as needed
+- Work with a team of technicians to obtain multiple samples and deploy tasks as needed

 - Thoroughly understand various sampling methods and how different methods can obtain different results